Structures preserved by primitive actions of $S_\omega$: Introduction

 A \emph{first-order reduct} of a structure $\bA$ is a structure with the same domain as $\bA$ whose relations are first-order definable in $\bA$.
-If $\bA$ is $\omega$-categorical, then $\bB$ is a first-order reduct of $\bA$ if and only if $\Aut(\bA) \subseteq \Aut(\bB)$.
-It can be shown that the automorphism group of a structure $\bB$ contains a primitive action of $\Sym({\mathbb N})$ if and only if $\bB$ is (isomorphic to) a first-order reduct of a particular undirected graph $\bJ(k)$, for some $k \in {\mathbb N}$, called the \emph{Johnson graph} (see Section~\ref{sect:J}), which is interpretable over $({\mathbb N};=)$.
+If $\bA$ is $\omega$-categorical, then $\bB$ is a first-order reduct of $\bA$ if and only if $\Aut(\bA) \subseteq \Aut(\bB)$ (a well-known consequence of the theorem of Engeler, Svenonius, and Ryll-Nardzewski; see, e.g., Theorem 6.3.1 in~\cite{Hodges}).
+The automorphism group of a structure $\bB$ contains a primitive action of $\Sym({\mathbb N})$ if and only if $\bB$ is (isomorphic to) a first-order reduct of a particular undirected graph $\bJ(k)$, for some $k \in {\mathbb N}$, called the \emph{Johnson graph} (see Section~\ref{sect:J}), which is interpretable over $({\mathbb N};=)$.
 The automorphism group of $\bJ(k)$ equals the action of $\Sym({\mathbb N})$ on the set $V$ of $k$-element subsets of $\mathbb N$ (see~\cite[Example 1.2]{Thomas96}).
 Simon Thomas~\cite{Thomas96} showed that $\Sym(V)$ is the only proper closed supergroup of $\Aut(\bJ(k))$.

 The automorphism group of a structure does not carry sufficient information to determine the computational complexity of the CSP of the structure.
 If the structure is $\omega$-categorical, we only recover the structure from the automorphism group only up to \emph{first-order interdefinability}.
 However, the complexity of the CSP is preserved by \emph{primitive positive bi-interpretability}.
-For example, for $k\geq 2$, the structure $\bJ(k)$ primitively positively interprets all finite structures, and hence has an NP-hard CSP (a special case of Theorem~\ref{thm:J-stbb}).

 Another important concept to study the computational complexity of CSPs is the concept of a \emph{model-complete core}, which is a structure $\bB$ such that every endomorphism of $\bB$ preserves all first-order formulas.
 Every $\omega$-categorical structure is homomorphically equivalent to a model-complete core, which is unique up to isomorphism, and again $\omega$-categorical~\cite{Cores-journal,BodHilsMartin-Journal}.
 Classifying the model-complete cores of all structures whose automorphism group contains a given automorphism group can be quite challenging.\footnote{A missing classification of this type is the main obstacle for classifying the complexity of all CSPs for structures with the same automorphism group as Allen's Interval Algebra, mentioned e.g.\ in~\cite{Qualitative-Survey}.}